 Getting to Know Klaus Lentsch

-I first met this northern Italian winemaker at Il Collettivo in London last March where his Lagrein made an impression.
-Shortly thereafter, my long time friend Andrea asked to go traveling.
-Yes indeed!
-We agreed on Alto Adige; Lentsch was one of the first contacted.
+I first met this northern Italian winemaker at Il Collettivo in London where his Lagrein made an impression.
+Shortly thereafter, my long-time friend Andrea asked to go traveling and we agreed on Alto Adige… and Lentsch was my first contact.

-Growing up on a maso (more on that below), he helped his winemaker uncle at age 14.
-That uncle not only gifted a wine tank for experimenting with grape juice but also a passion for winemaking and the Alto Adige culture.
-Unfortunately falling ill, Lentsch stepped in to make wine for the family estate at just 18.
+Growing up on a maso (more on that below), he started helping his winemaker uncle at age 14.
+That uncle not only gifted him a wine tank for experimenting with grape juice but also a passion for winemaking and the Alto Adige culture.
+When his uncle fell ill, Lentsch stepped in to make wine for the family estate at just 18.

-Earlier on, making wine from start to finish then selling it to a winery who bottled it as their own was the norm.
-However in 1997 Lentsch made a move to make his own wine.
-It helped that his family had interest in growing the business.
-Yet eventually conflicting views led to a cordial separation and he purchased a small parcel.
-A second property purchased in 2013 is the location of his current winery.
+Historically the estate made wine from start to finish, then sold it to a winery that bottled it as its own.
+Then in 1997 Lentsch started making his own wine.
+It helped that his family had an interest in growing the business.
+Eventually conflicting family views led to a cordial separation and he purchased a separate small parcel.
+A second property purchased in 2013 is the site of his current winery.

 The Lentsch Maso

 Lentsch owns three ‘maso’, the local name for an agricultural farm.
-In his case they’re vineyards: 12 hectares (29 acres) in total.
+In his case they’re vineyards, totaling 12 hectares (29 acres).

 Maso Amperg lies in the middle of the vineyards of St. Pauls in the Oltradige district.
-This area just south of Bolzano where Weingut Klaus Lentsch calls home is considered the heart of Alto Adige grapegrowing.
-It’s centrally located between his other maso: one in Valle Iscarso (the northern most winegrowing area in Italy) and the other in Bassa Atesina just south.
+This area just south of Bolzano, where Weingut Klaus Lentsch calls home, is considered the heart of Alto Adige grapegrowing and on the South Tyrolean Wine Route.
+It’s centrally located between his other maso: one in Valle Iscarso (the northern most wine growing area in Italy) and the other in Bassa Atesina just south.
 The later two contain vineyards only.